Kevin-Robertson/Inveigh/README.md

 # Notes
 1. Currently supports IPv4 LLMNR/NBNS spoofing and HTTP/SMB NTLMv1/NTLMv2 challenge/response capture.
-2. LLMNR/NBNS spoofing are performed through sniffing and sending with raw sockets.
+2. LLMNR/NBNS spoofing is performed through sniffing and sending with raw sockets.
 3. SMB captures are performed through sniffing.
 4. HTTP captures are performed with a listener.
 5. The local LLMNR/NBNS services do not need to be disabled on the client system.